How do I use AWS Systems Manager to join a running EC2 Windows instance to my AWS Directory Service domain?

 - Windows EC2 instance

-- AWS Identity and Access Management (IAM) instance profile role configured for Systems Manager and directory join access
+- AWS Identity and Access Management (IAM) instance profile role with the following permissions policies attached for Systems Manager and directory join access:

 Important: The target instance reboots automatically to finish joining your domain.
 Before you begin, be sure that rebooting your instance is safe for your infrastructure.